ewendel/elm-workshop/book/memory/LEVEL2.md

 }
 ```

 This is obviously not very safe.
 This doesn't constrain us to using only the three possible values, and there's nothing to avoid typing errors.
-Elm and other ML-languages have a great feature for this use case: _Union Types_.
+Elm and other ML-languages have a great feature for this use case: Custom Types_.

-A union type is like a Java enumerable or C# enum - a union type is a value that may be one of a fixed set of values.
+A custom type is somewhat like a Java enumerable or C# enum - a custom type is a value that may be one of a fixed set of values.
 Chess pieces, for example, can only be either white or black.

 ```elm
 type PieceColor = White | Black